hubotio/hubot/docs/implementation.md

 ### Brain

-Hubot has a memory exposed as the `robot.brain` object that can be used to store and retrieve data.
+Botforge has a memory exposed as the `robot.brain` object that can be used to store and retrieve data.
-Furthermore, Hubot scripts exist to enable persistence across Hubot restarts.
+Furthermore, Botforge scripts exist to enable persistence across Botforge restarts.
-`hubot-redis-brain` is such a script and uses a backend Redis server.
+`botforge-redis-brain` is such a script and uses a backend Redis server.

-By default, the brain contains a list of all users seen by Hubot.
+By default, the brain contains a list of all users seen by Botforge.
-Therefore, without persistence across restarts, the brain will contain the list of users encountered so far, during the current run of Hubot.
-On the other hand, with persistence across restarts, the brain will contain all users encountered by Hubot during all of its runs.
-This list of users can be accessed through `hubot.brain.users()` and other utility methods.
+Therefore, without persistence across restarts, the brain will contain the list of users encountered so far, during the current run of Botforge.
+On the other hand, with persistence across restarts, the brain will contain all users encountered by Botforge during all of its runs.
+This list of users can be accessed through `botforge.brain.users()` and other utility methods.

 ### Datastore

-Hubot's optional datastore, exposed as the `robot.datastore` object, provides a more robust persistence model.
+Botforge's optional datastore, exposed as the `robot.datastore` object, provides a more robust persistence model.
 Compared to the brain, the datastore:

 1. Is always (instead of optionally) backed by a database
 2. Fetches data from the database and stores data in the database on every request, instead of periodically persisting the entire in-memory brain.

-The datastore is useful in cases where there's a need for greater reassurances of data integrity or in cases where multiple Hubot instances need to access the same database.
+The datastore is useful in cases where there's a need for greater reassurances of data integrity or in cases where multiple Botforge instances need to access the same database.